upstash/redis-py/README.md

 Commands should try to have a developer-friendly signature and each deviation from the Redis API must be documented with docstrings.

-To increase the DX even more, the commands should try to raise exceptions whenever parameters functions are misunderstood and can't be deducted simply from the types.
+To increase the DX even more, the commands should try to raise exceptions whenever parameters logics is misunderstood and can't be deducted simply from the types.
 Example: `bitcount` in [client.py](./upstash_redis/client.py)

 The goal is to also isolate the complex formatting functions from the commands themselves.